howeverloveu789/mirami-public/README.md

 # MIRAMI
 > You are not stuck.
 You are looping.

 MIRAMI is a behavioral decision scanner.
-It identifies what is structurally wrong with how you operate — and prescribes a move.
+It identifies what is structurally wrong with how you make choices — and prescribes a move.

 Not a personality test.
 Not self-knowledge.
 A diagnostic engine.